walliDprotocol/WalliD-Wallet/README.md

   - **deployingUniversalReceiverDelegate:** creates a new URD for the user wallet

-  - **deployVault:** creates a new vault whit the given UPAddress being the owner
+  - **deployVault:** creates a new vault with the given UPAddress being the owner

   - **createVault:** creates a vault on the user UP, setting up all the required contracts